-To the general consumer, the thought of advertising may elicit thoughts of uniquely designed print ads and Super Bowl commercials; thoughts of creative minds with the ability to persuade consumer decisions.
+Advertising may elicit thoughts of uniquely designed print ads and Super Bowl commercials; the output of creative minds with the ability to persuade consumer decisions.
 For some people, advertising seems to be a strictly artistic discipline when all one sees is the final creative product.
-In truth, the art and science of advertising need to be blended together in order to maximize marketing campaign results.
+In truth, the art and science of advertising must blend together in order to maximize marketing campaign results.

-“The solution to capturing consumers of tomorrow, or today as many would argue, comes down to a sophisticated blend of art and science.”
+“The solution to capturing consumers comes down to a sophisticated blend of art and science.”

 – Paul Robson, President International at Adobe